griffinroach/NFL-Draft-Value/README.md

 ## Regressions
 The first regression I created in R only used one variable, pick value, and it attempted to explain the Weighted Adjusted Value of players.
 The problem I encourted was the players drafted very recently were being compared against players who had played many more seasons and accumulated more Weighted Adjusted Value.
 Because I wanted an accurate representation of each player, I added year drafted as a second variable.
 The final regression I ended with was E[Weighted Approximate Value] =  9.50856+2.00706*(Pick Value^0.5)-8.71421*(2023-Year Drafted)^-0.3-1.97556*(Pick Value)^0.5*(2023-Year Drafted)^0.3.
 ## When to Draft Each Position
 I took the regression formula and plugged it into the original spreadsheet and compared the expected value to the the actual value and the top and bottom were no surprises.
 The greatest pick value was Tom Brady at pick 199 in 2000, followed by Drew Brees and Aaron Rodgers.
 The biggest bust was Charles Rodgers, whose career was derailed by injuries early on.
-Next after him is JaMarcus Russell
+Next after him is JaMarcus Russell and Jason Smith.
+After creating a pivot table I grouped
 ![Draft Value by Position](https://user-images.githubusercontent.com/126966561/226605418-87290c25-f6d5-4b13-902b-fe508ccb8a1d.png)
 ## Draft Performance by Team